catherineloesch/project3-mernstack-app/README.md

 ### Day 6: 09/05/2023

 I spent most of day 6 of development familiarizing myself with the passport and passport-jwt packages and writing the passport strategy.
-I also generated a random secret key and store it in a .env file.
+I also generated a random secret key and stored it in a .env file.

 ```JavaScript
 require('dotenv').config()